-- The volcanic eruption in Holuhraun continues with similar intensity.
-The lava field is now 65,7 squere kilometres. - Seismic activity in Bardarbunga continues to be strong.
-200 earthquakes have been detected in the caldera over the last 48 hours.
-Just over ten earthquakes were bigger then magnitude M4,0.
-The largest one was M5,3 tonight at 01:30. - The GPS station in the centre of Bardarbunga show that the subsidence of the caldera continues with similar rate as it has done over the last few weeks.
-The total depression in the caldera is now about 42 meters. - Energy of the geothermal areas in Bardarbunga is now few hundred megawatts and the melting of water is estimated around 2 cubic meters per. second.
-The water goes into Skjálfandafljót og Jökulsá á Fjöllum.
-The flow is too small to effect the total water flow of the rivers. - Around 20 smaller earthquakes are detected in the dyke and at the eruption site in Holuhraun, all around magnitude M1,0 and smaller. - GPS measurements in the active area show minor changes.
+- The volcanic eruption in Holuhraun continues with similar intensity. - Seismic activity in Bardarbunga continues to be strong.
+Since Friday, 31.
+October, 207 earthquakes have been detected in the caldera.
+Two earthquakes were bigger then M5,0, on 31.
+October at 21:32 an M5,2 earthquake was detected and M5,3 on 2.
+November at 16:02.
+In total 27 earthquakes between M4 and 5 were detected and 8 between M3 and 4. - The GPS station in the centre of Bardarbunga show that the subsidence of the caldera continues with similar rate as it has done over the last few weeks. - Energy of the geothermal areas in Bardarbunga is now few hundred megawatts and the melting of water is estimated around 2 cubic meters per. second. - Only 17 smaller earthquakes were detected in the dyke and at the eruption site in Holuhraun since Friday, there off ten from midnight today. - GPS measurements in the active area show minor changes.